anotherRedbeard/blazor-demo-container/README.md

   - The credentials for this service principle need to be stored according to this document:  [Service Principal Secret](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret)
   - I have used the name `AZURE_CREDENTIALS` for the secret

-## Workflow
+## GitHub Workflows

+There are a few workflows used by this project to demonstrate the different ways and resources you can deploy to.
+Currently there are examples for an Azure Container App and Azure Kubernetes Service (AKS).

+### `deploy-aca-package.yml`

-The workflow has 3 separate stages: build-infra, build, deploy
+The workflow will deploy everything it needs to a given resource group and into an Azure Container App.
+It has 3 separate stages: build-infra, build, deploy

 1. build-infra
-    - Creates all the required infrastructure you need for Azure Container Apps.
+    - Creates all the required infrastructure you need for Azure Container Apps using the `az cli`.
 These actions are idempotent so they can be run multiple times.
 2. build
     - Builds the container and tags the image
 3. deploy
     - Uses the container image that was built and pushed to ACR and creates/updates that container app with that newly built image

+### `deploy-aks-package.yml`

+The workflow is assuming that you have everything in place from an infrastructure perspective (AKS Cluster, namespace, container registry, and log analytics workspace).
+You can find an example of how to deploy that infrastructure in this GitHub repo.
+I use that one with this one.
+This workflow 2 separate stages: buildImage, deploy

+1. buildImage
+    - We use the `az aks command invoke` command to get the endpoint for the api so we can set it in the `appsettings.json` file.
+This way it can be dynamic when we deploy.
+    - Builds the container and tags the image
+2. deploy
+    - We use a `sed` script to replace variables in the AKS deployment file so it can be dynamic to use the container image we just built.
+    - Then we use the deployment file to setup the deployment in AKS